 Fund Financial Statements.
 The fund financial statements provide information about the Authority's funds.
 The emphasis of fund financial statements is on major governmental funds.
+The TDA has no fiduciary funds to report.

 The Authority has the following fund category (further divided by fund type):